zikes/website/blogposts/certificate-management-policies.md

 ## The question of policy

 So where do we go from here?
 Automated certificate mangement policies are kind of new, and only a small handful of software supports them.
 We're still learning what the optimal policies are.
-There needs to be a good balance between making errors noticable/actionable and letting users do what they want _as long as they understand the risks_ (and this is the hard part, ask [Adrienne Porter Felt](https://twitter.com/__apf__), who engineers Chrome security UI/UX).
+There needs to be a good balance between making errors noticable/actionable and letting users do what they want _as long as they understand the risks_ (and this is the hard part, ask [Adrienne Porter Felt](https://twitter.com/__apf__), who engineers Chrome security UI/UX, or [Jean Camp](http://www.ljean.com) who researches risk communication).

+When considering certificate management policy, we must remember that TLS, ACME, and OCSP are security protocols.
+When faced with errors or uncertainty, we could make decisions as though we weren't under attack, but then why are we using security protocols?
+For instance, if the CA can't verify the domain to issue a certificate, is the certificate which is expiring soon really still valid?
+If so, what is the point of renewing it?
+Why not just extend the validity period.
+There are a number of reasons that make the answers to these questions variable.
+If a certificate cannot be renewed, it could be because DNS or the domain itself was compromised.
+Or it could be an attacker dropping packets.
+Or it could be an innocent outage.
+It's often impossible to tell, even if some are more likely than others.

+We also have to accept the consequences of these decisions.
+For example, right now Caddy will continue serving a site over HTTPS even if it cannot ever renew its certificate and it expires.
+Browsers will start showing security warnings.
+Is this worse or better than disconnecting the site entirely?
+The server knows the certificate has expired, and the more we show unsuspecting users (harmless?) security warnings, the more likely they are to click through to bypass them.
+Do we want security warnings to be treated like car alarms, which are now practically useless?

 Should the certificate management policy be configurable?
 I haven't ruled it out.
-But I want to make sure we understand what the needs are, and that takes time.
+I know most of you will say yes.
+But I want to make sure we understand what the needs are, what the risks are and how to communicate them, and that takes time.
 Will there be certain policies to choose from or would each individual behavior be managed?
 How much configuration surface do we really need to expose, vs. what works well most of the time and in times of duress?

-We will continue to seek answers to these questions and others and improve Caddy's certificate management policies over time.
+Caddy's security features, as well as the advent of automated certificate management, challenge some of the assumptions we're used to making or never had to make before.
+We will continue to seek answers to these and other questions to improve Caddy's certificate management policies over time in the best interest of the Web and its future.

 ## A thank you to the community